kubernetes/cloud-provider-aws/docs/book/getting_started.md

 ## AWS Cloud Controller Manager

+Before you start, make sure you go through the [prerequisites](../prerequisites.md).

 In order to launch a cluster running the aws-cloud-controller-manager, you can run the appropriate container image release from this repository on an existing cluster, or you can use a deployment tool that has support for deploying it, like kops.

 ## Running on an Existing Cluster